stanwood/handbook/README.md

 #### #done

-PMs post statusupdates for all their projects once a week.
+PMs post status updates for all their projects on Friday before 12:00 CET.
 See [PM internal communication](#3-internal-communication) for guideline.

 #### Tackleberry